rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 test result: FAILED.
 1 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-Note that the output for the tests and the test results are interleaved; the
-reason is that the tests are running in parallel, as we talked about in the
-previous section.
-Try using the `--test-threads=1` option and the `--nocapture`
-flag, and see what the output looks like then!

 Observe que a saída para os testes e os resultados dos testes são intercalados;
 o motivo é que os testes estão sendo executados em paralelo, como falamos na seção
 anterior.
 Tente usar a opção `--test-threads=1` e o sinalizador `--nocapture` e
 veja como é a saída então!

-### Running a Subset of Tests by Name
 ### Executando um Subconjunto de Testes por Nome

-Sometimes, running a full test suite can take a long time.
-If you’re working on
-code in a particular area, you might want to run only the tests pertaining to
-that code.
-You can choose which tests to run by passing `cargo test` the name
-or names of the test(s) you want to run as an argument.

 Às vezes, a execução de um conjunto de testes completo pode levar muito tempo.
 Se
 você estiver trabalhando no código em uma área específica, convém executar apenas
 os testes pertencentes a esse código.
 Você pode escolher quais testes executar ao
 passar no `cargo test` o nome ou nomes dos testes que deseja executar como argumento.

-To demonstrate how to run a subset of tests, we’ll create three tests for our
-`add_two` function, as shown in Listing 11-11, and choose which ones to run:

 Para demonstrar como executar um subconjunto de testes, criaremos três testes para nossa
 função `add_two`, conforme mostrado na Listagem 11-11, e escolheremos quais executar:

-<span class="filename">Filename: src/lib.rs</span>

 <span class="filename">Nome do arquivo: src/lib.rs</span>